TrevTV/DawnVR/README.md

 ## FAQ

+### Do the in-game options effect anything?
+The resolution and FPS cap are determined by SteamVR, completely ignoring the game's settings.
+The other graphical options do effect visuals and performance.

 ### Can this be used on the Linux version?
 No, Deck Nine's offical release (the Windows version) was heavily obfuscated (as you can see in the code), so to make a version for the Linux build would require you to replace all of the obfuscated references with the clean names.